After 21 years in public service, Abbotsford-Mission MLA Randy Hawes confirmed Friday that he won't run for reelection in May.

 Previous to that, Hawes was the mayor of Mission for eight years, and a councillor for one year.

-Hawes never held a cabinet post but was the Minister of State for Mining since June 2009, a role in which he advocated for an aggregate pilot project that would map out gravel extraction areas in the Fraser Valley.
+Hawes was the Minister of State for Mining since June 2009, a role in which he advocated for an aggregate pilot project that would map out gravel extraction areas in the Fraser Valley.

-Hawes steps away from the battlefield of politics with a realistic perspective, and with no regrets.
+Hawes leaves politics with a realistic perspective, and with no regrets.

 "No one in politics is indispensable.
 The day you leave politics is the day people forget you.
 I'm quite comfortable leaving, and I'm certainly not indispensable," he said.

-Since then, Victoria has invested $3.5 million in the fledgling project that will eventually develop a recreational trail system from Hope to the coast along the Fraser River, with campgrounds, historical sites and aboriginal cultural stops.
+Since then, Victoria has invested $3.5 million in the fledgling project that aims to develop a recreational trail system from Hope to the coast along the Fraser River, with campgrounds, historical sites and aboriginal cultural stops.